-TP1 1 1 1 1 1 1 1 1 1 1 - cc: The board will ap point a license a empioyee irom each school bullding to serve as the building's truancy v omcer.
+The board will appoint a licensed employee from each school building to serve as the building's truancy officer.

 The principal will notify the truancy officer when a student is truant.
 The truancy officer will investigate the cause of a student's truancy and attempt to ensure the student's attendance.
 The truancy officer may take the student into custody.
 A student taken into custody will be placed in the custody of the principal.
 The truancy officer will attempt to contact the student's parents when the student is taken into custody.